-Car density is 483 private cars per 1 000 inhabitants and is highest in Hedmark (557) and lowest in Oslo (408) and Hordaland (436).
+Car density is 491 private cars per 1 000 inhabitants and is highest in Hedmark (574) and lowest in Oslo (425) and Hordaland (444).
 Another method of measuring "car density" is to consider the number of cars in relation to the total road length.
 In 1945, there was almost half a kilometre of roadway for each vehicle.
-Today that figure has been reduced to just 26 metres.
+Today that figure has been reduced to just 25 metres.
 If all the cars in Oslo were on the road at the same time, each car would have a mere 3.5 metres of roadway.

 Petrol was the main fuel used up to 2003.
-However, diesel sales have been increasing since 2004, and now make up 74 per cent of fuel sales.
+However, diesel sales have been increasing since 2004, and now make up 77 per cent of fuel sales.

 Sales of electric and hybrid cars have taken off in the past two to three years.
-In 2013, these types of cars accounted for 12 per cent of newly registered private cars.
+In 2014, these types of cars accounted for more than 20 per cent of newly registered private cars.